Research

 Development of Open Source Software Tools

-I am engaged with developing open-source software tools to enable our Earth Science community to perform data analysis in an efficient and reproducible way.
-Recently, my focus has been on the python packages ROMS-Tools and GCM-Filters.
+I am engaged with developing open-source software tools in Python and Julia to enable our Earth Science community to perform data analysis in an efficient and reproducible way.
+I have led the development of two open-source Python packages: GCM-Filters and ROMS-Tools.

 ROMS-Tools